Ruth Berger (department head)

-Sampling distribution of mean, standard deviation and proportion, theory of estimation, methods of point estimation, hypothesis testing, large and small sample confidence intervals, inferences for means, proportions and variances.
-Distribution free procedures.
+Building on probability theory, learn the theory and foundations of statistical inference, a set of methods for drawing conclusions from data.
+Topics selected from sampling distributions of the mean, standard deviation and proportion, theory of estimation, methods of point estimation, hypothesis testing, large and small sample confidence intervals, Frequentist and Bayesian inference for means, proportions and variances; and distribution free procedures.

-Differential equations is an area of theoretical and applied mathematics in which there are a large number of important problems associated with the physical, biological, and social sciences.
-Analytic (separation, integration factors, and Laplace transforms), qualitative (phase and bifurcation diagrams), and numerical (Runge-Kutta) methods are developed for linear and nonlinear first- and higher-order single equations as well as linear and non-linear systems of first-order equations.
+Differential equations is an area of theoretical and applied mathematics with a large number of important problems associated with the physical, biological, and social sciences.
+Analytic (separation, integration factors, and Laplace transforms), qualitative (phase and bifurcation diagrams), and numerical (Runge-Kutta) methods are developed for linear and nonlinear first- and higher-order single equations as well as linear and nonlinear systems of first-order equations.
 Emphasis is given to applications and extensive use of a computer algebra system.

 An introduction to initial and boundary value problems associated with certain linear partial differential equations (Laplace, heat and wave equations).
 Fourier series methods, including the study of best approximation in the mean and convergence, will be a focus.
 Sturm-Liouville problems and associated eigenfunctions will be included.
 Numerical methods, such as finite difference, finite element and finite analytic, may be introduced, including the topics of stability and convergence of numerical algorithms.
 Extensive use of a computer algebra system.

-The course studies functions of a real variable and examines the foundations of calculus, with an emphasis on writing rigorous analytical proofs, and follows the historical development of analysis from Newton to Leibniz through Lagrange, Cauchy, Bolzano, Weierstrass, Cantor, Riemann, and Lebesgue.
-Topics include the topology of the reals, sequences, series, limits, continuity, pointwise and uniform convergence, differentitaion, Taylor series, and integration.
+The course studies functions of a real variable and examines the foundations of calculus, with an emphasis on writing rigorous analytical proofs, and follows the historical development of analysis beginning with a rigorous axiomatic description of the real numbers and proceeding through the topology of the reals, sequences, series, limits, continuity, pointwise and uniform convergence, differentiation, Taylor series, and integration.